 Tom was cofounder and head of design for the company that created Siri, the intelligent personal assistant that helps you get things done just by asking.
 Siri is an example of what Tom calls Intelligence at the Interface, using context-aware AI to intermediate the structured data and service ecosystem on the web.
 Siri went live in early 2010 and was quickly bought by Apple.
-Now an integral part of the latest Apple products, Siri represents a new mode of interaction with devices and the information services they can reach.
-At Apple, Tom led the development of new technologies for Siri and related products.
+Now an integral part of most Apple products, Siri issued in a new paradigm of human interaction with devices and the information services they can reach.
+At Apple for over eight years, Tom led the Advanced Development Group, which developed new capabilities for Siri and future products.

-During the rise of Web 2.0, Tom co-founded and built RealTravel, which is one of the best places on the web to share knowledge and experiences about travel.
-RealTravel.com provides an environment for a community of travel enthusiasts to create beautiful travel journals of their adventures, share them with friends and family, and find other like-minded travelers.
-People looking for information about where to go, where to stay, or what to do in their travels can learn from the authentic experiences of those who have been there.
-RealTravel is an example of what Tom calls Collective Knowledge Systems, powered by intelligent information processing of the collective experience of a large community.
-Over a million people use RealTravel to help plan their travel every month.
+During the rise of Web 2.0, Tom co-founded and built RealTravel, which was one of the best places on the web to share knowledge and experiences about travel.
+RealTravel.com provided an environment for a community of travel enthusiasts to create beautiful travel journals of their adventures, share them with friends and family, and find other like-minded travelers.
+People looking for information about where to go, where to stay, or what to do in their travels learned from the authentic experiences of those who have been there.
+By applying machine learning to the global collection of travel journals, RealTravel was able to interview travelers and recommend places to go and adventures to follow.
+This is an example of what Tom calls Collective Knowledge Systems, powered by intelligent information processing of the collective experience of a large community.
+Over a million people used RealTravel to help plan their travel every month.